tbruner/quiz-app/README.md

 ## Play

-Click this link to play the quiz: [Quiz Mania](https://tbruner.github.io/quiz-app/)
+Click this link to play the quiz: [Persona Quiz](https://tbruner.github.io/quiz-app/)